yuzhou2/swagger-doclet/README.md

 	<tr><td>-disableModels</td><td>This turns off generation of models in the documentation.</td></tr>

-	<tr><td>-crossClassResources</td><td>This is whether to use the cross class resource parser.
-This parser allows you to have operations of the same resource in different jaxrs Resource classes.
-NOTE: This parser does not currently support sub resources.</td></tr>

 	<tr><td>-disableSortApisByPath</td><td>This is whether to disable sorting of apis inside a resource by their path.
 If not set then they will be ordered by their path.
 If set then they will be in the order encountered by the parser.</td></tr>

 	<tr><td>-sortResourcesByPriority</td><td>This is whether the resources in the resource listing e.g. service.json are ordered by their priority as defined by the @resourcePriority tags.
 Resources without a priorty tag are placed at the bottom.
 This takes precedence over -sortResourcesByPath.
 If neither this nor the -sortResourcesByPath options are set then they will be listed in the order encountered by the parser.</td></tr>